trycourier/courier-react-native/README.md

 ### 1. Add the Jitpack repository

-In your `android/build.gradle` add the following line
+In your `android/build.gradle` make sure your build and repository values are as follows

 ```gradle
 buildscript {